Candidate for Mayor of Kingston

 Chair, Housing & Homelessness Advisory Committee

-Advanced rental licensing reform and led the city's response to encampments with a grounded, community-first approach.
+Advanced rental registry reform and led the city's response to encampments with a grounded, community-first approach.

 Council

-Reset relationships and cut the cost of policing student events from $1.2 million to $191,000 in three years — saving taxpayers over a million dollars through collaboration, not confrontation.
+Reset relationships and cut the cost of policing student events from $1.2 million to $191,000 in three years, saving taxpayers over a million dollars.

 Community